crisleb2042/CMSC335-Week6-Concurrency-Atomics/readMe.txt

 Date: 11/26/2023
 Description:

-This program demonstrates the difference between non-atomic and atomic operations on a shared integer counter and solves the problem of data races and how to avoid them.
+This program demonstrates the occurance of a data race problem in a multithreaded process and showcases how to mitigate it using atomic operations.

-It uses two classes, Counter and AtomicCounter, each with a member function work() that increments a counter variable.
+The program defines two classes, Counter and AtomicCounter, each with a member function work() or work2() that is responsible for incrementing a counter variable.
+The key difference lies in how these operations are performed.
 The first class, Counter, performs non-atomic operations, while the second class, AtomicCounter, uses an atomic integer for atomic operations.

-The program creates multiple threads to run the work() or work2() functions concurrently.
+To simulate concurrency, the program creates multiple threads to execute the work() or work2() functions concurrently.
 After all threads finish, it prints the final values of the counters to compare the results.

 The non-atomic counters will not count in step with eachother because the threads are interleaving in the incrementation operation.
-Within the incrementation, its doing a read, modify, and write operation, and both threads are executing each of those at different times.
-The use of the atomic operations in AtomicCounter eliminates the data race problem because no other process can read, modify or interupt that operation's data, ensuring thread-safe access to the shared counter.
+Within the incrementation, its performing read, modify, and write operations, and both threads are executing each of those at different times.
+As a result the non-atomic counters do not produce the expected final value.

+In contrast, the use of the atomic operations in the AtomicCounter class eliminates the data race problem because no other process can read, modify or interupt that operation's data.
+Atomic operations execute as a single, indivisible units, preventing interference from other threads.
+This ensures thread-safe access to the shared counter variable, and guarantees the display of the correct final value, 200,000.